Endofound Medical Conference 2017

 As you know, endometriosis is a debilitating disease with many symptoms, ranging from severe chronic pain to infertility.
 As a result, endometriosis can cripple finances, relationships, academic endeavors and career aspirations.
 This is why early detection, specifically in adolescence, is key to improving quality of life and alleviating poor health outcomes.

-To address this issue, the EFA launched its ENPOWR Project, Endometriosis: Promoting Outreach and Wide Recognition, a school and community-based endometriosis education program that arms adolescents with menstrual health information, including disease signs and symptoms.
+To address this issue, Endofound launched its ENPOWR Project, Endometriosis: Promoting Outreach and Wide Recognition, a school and community-based endometriosis education program that arms adolescents with menstrual health information, including disease signs and symptoms.

 ENPOWR aims to increase disease awareness and promote treatment-seeking behavior through a dynamic interactive lesson highlighting disease symptoms and treatment options.
 Each lesson given to both male and female students includes differentiated instruction, encourages participation and equips adolescents with the necessary tools to serve as advocates for their own health.